25 Japanese Hairstyles That Filipinas Can Rock Daily

 Having layered hair is like having different hair lengths all at once.
 Make sure your hair is free from flyaways and frizz.
 Iron the tips of your hair inwards to give your hair beautiful, curvy ends.
 If you have bangs, iron them as well so they rest beautifully on your forehead.
 When done, scrunch your hair to show off your layers.
 This can also be a great ‘do if you have naturally fine hair to add an illusion of volume.

 Editor’s tip: Frizz is a common hair problem in humid countries like ours.
 For this, we recommend Dove Straight & Silky Keratin Tri-Silk Serum Shampoo.
 It has the combined power of keratin, fiber actives, and serum ingredients that instantly repair damage, deeply nourish and protect your hair, and leave it extra beautiful.
-This shampoo also has Amino Essence, which boosts hair health and helps in nourishing your hair up to the core and making it extra straight, smooth, and shiny.
+This shampoo also has Amino Essence, which boosts hair health and helps nourish your hair up to the core, making it extra straight, smooth, and shiny.

 8. Brushed-Back Curls